rackerlabs/rackspace-how-to/content/cloud-servers/apache-vhost-setup-on-ubuntu-20-04.md

 product_url: cloud-servers
 ---

-Vhost stands for virtual host.
-You can use Vhosts to serve multiple domains without the need for additional Internet Protocol (IP) addresses.
+You can use virtual hosts (vhosts) to serve multiple domains without the need for additional Internet Protocol (IP) addresses.
 With vhosts, the different pages display according to settings in the host file for the particular site requested.
-This article describes how to create vhosts on Ubuntu® 20.04 and Debian&reg; 10.
+This article describes how to create a vhost on Ubuntu® 20.04 and Debian&reg; 10.

 **Note:** In this article, you can replace the placeholder of **example.com** with the domain for which you’re setting up the vhost.

 ### Prerequisites